Authorities made a key discovery in their search for the missing Alabama officer and inmate. It led to more questions – KION546

 Vicky White, who was an assistant director of corrections for Lauderdale County, took Casey White from the county jail Friday morning, saying she was taking him for a mental health evaluation.
 She said she was going to get medical care after dropping the inmate off because she wasn’t feeling well.

 The two have not been seen since.
 The patrol car the officer and inmate took from the jail was found abandoned in a shopping center parking lot.
+Vicky White’s jail keys, radio and handcuffs were found inside.
 Authorities believe the pair left the lot in a different vehicle: the 2007 Ford SUV Vicky White bought and parked there the night before, Singleton previously said.

 The pair knew each other since at least 2020 and had developed a romantic relationship, the sheriff told CNN earlier this week.

-Note: Correction: An earlier version of this story misstated which vehicle Vicky White’s jail keys, radio and handcuffs were found inside.
-It was her patrol car.